 If you have a tow bar on the rear, you can purchase a hitch receiver recovery point for about $50.
 For the front, you can either buy rated hooks or plate that a shackle attaches to.
 If you want more information, have a look at the post I wrote; Rated Recovery Points.

-So, if I do get bogged, what do I do?
+So, if you do get bogged, what should you do?

 Relax, and think it through

 The first thing you should do is take a breath, and consider the situation you are in.
 The biggest mistake people make when they get bogged is rushing to get out of the situation.
 Some people put it in gear and flatten it, burying their vehicle and making it ten times harder for themselves.
 Others rush and end up performing a dangerous recovery that puts people’s lives at risk.

 Unless you have water coming into your vehicle, you have time to stop and think about what your options are.
 Even if water is rushing in, just remember your 4WD is worth a lot less than the damage you could cause to someone if your recovery goes pear shaped.